mathan95/Images/README.md

 # Images

-These includes images used in the testing purpose of many of the algorithms that are presented in the repository.
+These includes images used in the testing purpose of many of the algorithms that are presented in other repositories.